 If you’re looking for something slightly bigger, you can find ready-made metal shed kits.
 A kit can give you a bit more space for storage and provide you with an affordable structure.
 You’ll find some that are freestanding and others that are designed to back up against the side of a building.

 3. Wood Pool Equipment Enclosure Ideas

-You don’t have to build a box enclosure to hide your pool equipment.
+You don’t have to build a box enclosure to hide your pool heater and other equipment.
 If your pool equipment is up against your house or a fence, you might consider creating a wood wall enclosure.
-Wood is a useful material for building your enclosure because it’s sound dampening and weather resistant.
+Wood is a useful material for building your enclosure because it’s sound-dampening and weather-resistant.
 Start by placing posts where you want the enclosure to start and end.

 When building your wood enclosure, be sure to use pressure-treated wood or hardwood.
 That way, it’ll last and continue to look beautiful for years to come.
-Using hardwoods will help create a spa-like atmosphere around your hot tub or pool area.
+Using hardwood for your pool enclosure will help create a spa-like atmosphere around your hot tub or pool area.
 Be sure to stain, seal, or paint your wood to ensure it’s protected from moisture to avoid rot.

 4. Pool Equipment Covers With Hinged Lids

 At some point, you’ll need to access your swimming pool equipment.
 This is when having a hinged lid or doors will come in handy.
 You’ll be able to easily and quickly open the cover to access the storage area or work on your pool’s system.

 The most common solution is to build a hinged lid into the top of the box.
 But this only works if the box isn’t too large.
 Otherwise, you’re going to be bending over the side of the enclosure.